HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 ![Login](/images/THM/HackPark/03-blog-login.png "Login"){: .align-center}

-As we know, the room description says we will be using hydra for bruteforcing.
+As we know, the room description says we will be using Hydra for bruteforcing.
 So, before that is important to know what is the default user for **Blogengine**.

-After a quick Google research we got **admin** as the default user and from now on just need to obtain the password through bruteforcing with Hydra.
+After a quick Google research we got **admin** as the default user and from now on just need to obtain the password through brute-forcing with Hydra.

-## Exploiting
+## Gain access

-For the tool to work, we need to specify the following information:
+After having decided to use Hydra, we must know what information to provide to make it work.
+For brute-forcing a web form the syntax is as follow:

 > hydra -l [User] -P [Pass] [Target IP] [Request Method] "[Login form Path]:[Request body]:[Failure message]"